 The pandemic caused by an outbreak of a new strain of coronavirus ("COVID-19" or "the pandemic") has resulted, and is likely to continue to result, in significant national and global economic disruption and may adversely affect the Company's business.
-Although the pandemic resulted in a decrease in the number of patient visits at certain of the Company's clinical trial sites, the Company expects this effect to be temporary.
-The Company has seen an increase in the number of patient visits compared to earlier in the pandemic and the Company continues to enroll patients in clinical trials.
-Throughout the pandemic, the Company has continued with routine clinical trial activities including executing new clinical trial agreements, negotiating budgets, institutional review board (IRB) approvals, site training, and other activities related to the initiation of new clinical trial sites.
-In addition, following the outbreak of the pandemic, the Company designed and completed a clinical trial to evaluate MN-166 (ibudilast) for prevention of acute respiratory distress syndrome (ARDS) caused by COVID-19.
-Based on the Company's current assessment, the Company does not expect a material negative impact on its clinical development plans, long-term development timeline or liquidity due to the worldwide spread of the COVID-19 virus.
-However, the Company is actively monitoring this situation and the possible effects on its financial condition, liquidity, operations, suppliers, industry, and workforce.
+So far, the Company has experienced certain adverse effects on its business as well as been provided certain opportunities as a result of the pandemic.
+The pandemic caused a decrease in the number of patient visits at some clinical trial sites which the Company believes resulted in slower enrollment in the Company's clinical trials than would have occurred without the pandemic.
+However, the Company has seen an increase in the number of patient visits compared to earlier in the pandemic and the Company continues to enroll patients in clinical trials.
+Throughout the pandemic, the Company has continued with routine clinical trial activities including executing new clinical trial agreements, negotiating budgets, institutional review board (IRB) approvals, site training, and other activities related to the initiation of new clinical trials and the opening of new clinical trial sites, although some of these activities took longer to complete than what the Company experienced prior to the pandemic.

+The pandemic created certain new opportunities for the Company's clinical development and the Company has pursued those opportunities.
+For example, following the outbreak of the pandemic, the Company designed a clinical trial to evaluate MN-166 (ibudilast) for prevention of acute respiratory distress syndrome (ARDS) caused by COVID-19.
+The Company continues to actively monitor the pandemic situation and the possible effects on its financial condition, liquidity, operations, suppliers, industry, and workforce.